js108/77/README.md

 Alls you have to do to prep the script is insert the url into line 9 and put a username and subtitle in lines 5 and 6.
 Then you can put it on a server and run a cron job or whatever.

+Do whatever you want to the css I GUESS even tho it was made by a professional designer ME.

 :]